themegrill/estore/readme.txt

 == Changelog ==
 = TBD =
-* Tweak - Fix WooCommerce template version issue.
+* Tweak - Update WooCommerce template version to 4.7.0.

 = Version 1.5.4 - 2021-01-14 =
 * Fix - Some widgets not loading on firefox browser.